ethen8181/programming/spring_rest_service/spring_introduction.md

 Diving a little bit more in-depth on its features.

 - It provides quick starter projects with auto-configuration.
 Once we start up the quick starter projects we get a lot of stuff that we originally had to manually configure for free.
+Some more details on auto-configuration. https://aboullaite.me/the-magic-behind-the-magic-spring-boot-autoconfiguration/
 - Embedded Server.
 The old way of deploying our applications used to go like this: we spin up let's say a linux machine, we install a server on that machine only then do we deploy our web application on it.
 With Spring Boot, we can package our servers, such as Tomcat along with our application.